rize-network/app-studio-web/src/components/Toggle/Toggle.md

 ```

 ### **isToggled**
-"Optional boolean indicating the current state of the toggle."
+"Optional boolean to define the initial toggle state."

 ```tsx
 import React from 'react';